Hello people; the physical properties of any polymer have a direct impact on its applicability. Let’s take a look at the Tg of plastic materials.

 Amorphous polymers are polymers that are comprised of amorphous regions where molecules are randomly arranged. |

 Crystalline or semi-crystalline have a highly ordered or sequenced structure.
-They are called semi-crystalline as all crystalline plastics have some amount of amorphous material.
+They are called semi-crystalline as all crystalline plastics have some amorphous material.

 |